 “There’s just not enough time for me to get older and become a scientist.”

-It’s been an unusual year for 17-year-old climate activist Blue Sandford.
-After beginning a permanent school strike last September, aged 16, she was arrested a month later in London and charged with obstruction of the highway as part of Extinction Rebellion’s (XR) fortnight of international action.
+It’s been an unusual year for 18-year-old climate activist Blue Sandford.
+After beginning a permanent school strike in September 2019, aged 16, she was arrested a month later in London and charged with obstruction of the highway as part of Extinction Rebellion’s (XR) fortnight of international action.

 Speaking to me from a remote island in the Inner Hebrides, Scotland, Blue explains why she made the controversial decision to leave formal schooling as an activist statement.
 Critics of school strikers say that young people should remain in education, pursue a career in environmental science, and effect change through more established routes - but Blue isn’t so sure.

 “There’s already scientists and politicians talking about climate change, but then they’re not being listened to either,” she says.
 “The UN has just released a report that by the time I'm in my 40s, five billion people will be experiencing water shortages.

 “If me not going to school for a year is going to help prevent that, then I don't think it’s too extreme,” she adds.

 The last 18 months have perhaps not been what Blue expected when she initially started her school strike.
 Most of her peers have barely been in school for the last few months amid the coronavirus pandemic, so as she prepares to take her A Levels next year - entirely through self-teaching - her radical decision now looks pretty sensible.

 “In the year that I haven’t been in school,” she explains, “I’ve learned so much more than I would have - like, I’ve written a book.”

 Although it’s been an enormous undertaking, this week the teenager became a published author.
 Challenge Everything: An Extinction Rebellion Youth guide to saving the planet, is Blue’s manifesto on how to save the planet.